TheBluePineapple/portable-rust-guide/README.md

 -------------------

 A guide to creating a portable installation of rust.
 This allows you to keep all the files associated with the rust programming language on a normal USB drive(with a little bit of configuration), so that you can program using the language on any computer(currently only tested with windows, batch scripts provided obviously only work on 64 bit windows)
+Feel free to edit this guide, as I only tried enough things to get it working, and I don't know if I did it the most efficient way.

 1. Find a suitable USB thumbdrive
    + For our purposes you'll want decent read/write speeds